BiomimeticChallenges/biomimeticchallenges.github.io/selection-criteria-and-presentation-criteria.md

 Selection Criteria
 -----

-The following criteria represent some of the qualities that defines the winners for the Projects, chosen by Advisory Committee:
+The following criteria represent some of the author’s qualities of the ideas and projects:

 - The effort to incorporate in their personal conscience and professional aspects of biomimetic values: ethic, reconnection, cooperative action, among others.
 - To transfer the biomimetic knowledge in their context or ecosystem.